williamschwindt/ios-module-project-swift-fundamentals-iii-playground/README.md

 Create a new playground in this repository called "CurrencyConverter"

-1. Create a currency type enum above the class and below the `import` statements.
+1. Create a currency type enum below the `import` statements.

 	```swift
 	enum Currency {